Finding Connections at Companies to Help Your Job Search

 Also, search the Groups Directory by keyword.
 Many companies and groups of companies have Groups you can join.
 Once you're a member you will be able to interact with the other group members.
 This is a good way to connect with people at multiple companies within your industry.

 Once you find someone you know at a company, you can reach out to them through LinkedIn’s messaging system.
-If you find a second-degree connection, looked at your shared connections with that person.
+If you find a second-degree connection, look at your shared connections with that person.
 Reach out to one of your shared connections, and see if he or she is willing to connect the two of you.

 College Career Networking